Zuehlke/machines-code-people/articles/how-to-deal-with-flaky-system-tests.md

 ### Control as much as possible

-The more control you have over the system under test (SUT), the higher your changes to write stable tests.
-Some practical implications:
+The more control you have over the system under test (SUT) and the test data, the higher your changes to get the tests table.
+There are many ways to increase control, here are some important ones:

+* Prefer system tests that cover only the system you are responsible for (at runtime) over system integration tests that also include the systems of other teams.
+This requires simulators to mock the other systems away.
-* Have a deterministic build process, e.g. fix the exact versions of the used libraries in the code.
+* Define the exact versions of the libraries you are using in the code, so that you don't get surprised by unintended updates that introduce issues.
-* Test dependencies to other systems that are not under your control in isolation, so that failure has a limited impact.
-E.g. use CDC tests for checking interface contracts.
+* Control the test data setup and automate it as much as possible.
+* Make sure tests are independant from each other (i.e. one test must not rely on the outcome of another test).
+* Increase testability by modifying the system code (e.g. by adding automation IDs to the UI).
+* If your tests also cover other teams systems, know when they do their deployments or have downtimes.
 * Keep continuous health checks separate from your test suite, they should not have an impact on your build pipeline.
-* Control the test data setup.
-* Add automation IDs to your UI code to make automation easier and more stable.
-* Use mocks / simulators to replace unstable or hard to control peripheral systems.
-I would even say: cover as much as possible with system tests instead of system integration tests.
-* Know when other systems you rely on do their deployments or have downtimes.

 ### Timing is (almost) everything